mlange-42/arche/docs/content/user-guide/entities/index.md

 ## Adding and removing components

-Components are added to and removed components through with world, with {{< api ecs World.Add >}} and {{< api ecs World.Remove >}}.
+Components are added to and removed from entities through with world, with {{< api ecs World.Add >}} and {{< api ecs World.Remove >}}.
 With generics, we use a {{< api generic Map2 >}} again: